Property tax in the United States: Exemptions and incentives

-Taxing jurisdictions provide a wide variety of methods a property owner may use to reduce tax.
-Nearly all jurisdictions provide a homestead exemption reducing the taxable value, and thus tax, of an individual's home.
+Taxing jurisdictions provide a wide variety of methods a property owner may use to reduce taxes.
+Nearly all jurisdictions provide a homestead exemption reducing the taxable value, and thus tax, of an owner-occupied home.
 Many provide additional exemptions for veterans.
 Taxing jurisdictions may also offer temporary or permanent full or partial exemptions from property taxes, often as an incentive for a particular business to locate its premises within the jurisdiction.
 Some jurisdictions provide broad exemptions from property taxes for businesses located within certain areas, such as enterprise zones.

-The largest property tax exemption is the exemption for registered non-profit organizations; all 50 states fully exempt these organizations from state and local property taxes with a 2009 study estimating the exemption's forgone tax revenues range from ±17 billion per year.
+The largest property tax exemption is for registered non-profit organizations; all 50 states fully exempt these organizations from state and local property taxes, with a 2009 study estimating the exemption's forgone tax revenues at ±17 billion per year.

 Exemptions can be quite substantial.
 In New York City alone, an Independent Budget Office study found that religious institutions would have been taxed yearly without such exemptions; all exempt groups avoided paying a combined in the fiscal year of 2012 (1 July 2011 to 30 June 2012).

 Payment

-Time and manner of payment of property taxes varies widely.
+Time and manner of payment of property taxes vary widely.
 Property taxes in many jurisdictions are due in a single payment by January 1.
 Many jurisdictions provide for payment in multiple installments.
-In some jurisdictions, the first installment payment is based on prior year tax.
+In some jurisdictions, the first installment payment is based on the prior year's tax.
 Payment is generally required by cash or check delivered or mailed to the taxing jurisdiction.